 Michael works as a Consultant Upper Gastrointestinal & Bariatric Surgeon at the Duchy Hospital Truro and the Royal Cornwall Hospital.
+He is currently the clinical lead for Upper GI & Bariatric Surgery.
 He specializes in all areas of benign upper gastrointestinal surgery, including gallstone disease, gastro-oesophageal reflux disease, abdominal wall & groin hernia and bariatric & metabolic surgery.
 His surgical outcomes are published nationally online.
 He introduced the oesophageal physiology studies service to Cornwall in 2014, enabling detailed high-tech analysis of oesophageal (gullet) function as well as 24-hour acid reflux measurements, essential in managing patients with acid reflux or oesophageal disorders.

 Michael went to school in South West London and subsequently qualified in 1999 from the University of Nottingham Medical School.
 Having worked as an anatomy demonstrator at the University of Bristol, he completed his basic surgical training in South West England in 2004.He spent two years in academic research (Doctorate of Medicine – MD) at the University of Bristol, studying and developing life expectancy prediction models for surgical decision-making.
 This resulted in the award of the John Farndon prize for surgical research in 2005.